Everyone loves a nice new kitchen.

 The first job is to remove the existing floor units and flooring itself so that new kitchen units can be properly fitted, electrics and plumbing sorted, and the new floor put into place when ready.

 How you remove the flooring will depend on the type of material you have.
-Laminate panels or vinyl tiles should come up quite easily, but a concrete or traditional wooden flooring will take more effort – and it may be better to leave it in place if possible.
+Laminate panels or cushion floor should come up quite easily, but tiles or LVT will take more effort – and it may be better to leave it in place if possible, as long as they are securely stuck.

 Once the floor is removed next turn your attention to the walls.